 Welcome to The Skeptical Chemist

-Aside from taking up a few minutes of someone else’s time, what is the purpose of writing?
+Aside from taking up a few minutes of someone else’s time, what is the purpose of writing science?
 More specifically, what place does scientific writing have in the life of a layman?
 This is a question that cannot be given a simple answer, because there is not simply one answer deserving of the question.
-In this post I will try my best to justify the reasoning and motivation behind this website.
+There are several reasons behind our motivation to create this website as a scientific tool.

-As the photo suggests, The Skeptical Chemist is a play on – or rather, a modern day translation of – ‘The Sceptical Chymist’, a book by the great Robert Boyle, known more familiarly as Mr. P1V1 = P2V2 for those who paid attention in high school chemistry class.
+As the photo suggests, The Skeptical Chemist is a play on – or rather, a modern-day interpretation of – ‘The Sceptical Chymist’, a book by the great Robert Boyle.
+Some of you might already know him as the creator of Boyle’s Law (P1V1 = P2V2), if you paid attention in high school chemistry class.

 Lawrence Principe wrote in his Nature publication “In retrospect: The Sceptical Chymist”* that “Boyle believed that chemistry should be much more.
-For him, it was the key to understanding nature.”
-‘The Sceptical Chymist’ was regarded as the key to understanding modern chemistry as more than just an adjunct to alchemy, sadly neither the book nor Boyle achieved this in their time.
+For him, it was the key to understanding nature.
+‘The Sceptical Chymist’ was supposedly the key to understanding modern chemistry as more than just an adjunct to alchemy, but sadly neither the book nor Boyle achieved this in their time.

-It is therefore my lofty ambition to use this website both as an educational resource to succeed where ‘The Sceptical Chymist’ failed: to elevate the status of science, to free it from servitude to medical and commercial endeavors, and to use it for exploring and explaining the hidden workings of nature.
-Now doesn’t that sound grand and all.
+It is, therefore, our lofty ambition to use this website both as an educational resource and to succeed where ‘The Sceptical Chymist’ failed.
+We aim to elevate the status of science, to free it from servitude to medical and commercial endeavors and instead use it for exploring and explaining the hidden workings of nature.

 *Reference doi:10.1038/469030a licensed by Nature Publishing Group (License Number: 4067520038634)